Information for all newly admitted freshmen and transfer students

 Can I re-take the Mathematics Placement Test?

 Yes.
 You have to wait at least 7 days before retaking the same Mathematics Placement Test (Algebra or Precalculus).
 In fact, you can take the same version of the Mathematics Placement Test, with different questions, up to three (3) times.
-The most recent score is the one that will be reported on VIP and available to your advisor.
+The most recent score is the one that will be reported on Banner and available to your advisor.

 You can take the other version of the Mathematics Placement Test at any time.
 In these cases, the table provided in the next FAQ (What should I do if I take the wrong Mathematics Placement Test?) is used to determine which placement code is reported to the University.